 The RespSense capnography monitor with widescreen touch-panel display features MedAir™ sidestream EtCO2 technology for both intubated and non-intubated patients in a wide range of clinical settings.
-Portable, accurate and cost-effective, RespSense is suitable for use with patients in and outside the hospital, EMS transport, sleep labs, and homecare.
+Portable, accurate and cost-effective, RespSense is suitable for use with patients in hospitals, sleep labs, and homecare.

 Features Nonin sidestream EtCO2 technology for both intubated and non-intubated patients in a wide range of clinical settings

-Suitable for use with patients in and outside the hospital, EMS transport, sleep labs, homecare, and resuscitation
+Suitable for use with patients in hospitals, sleep labs, homecare, and resuscitation

 Multiple configuration options enable language, unit of measure, and alarm selection